The Fast Radio Burst FRB 20201124A in a star forming region: constraints to the progenitor and multiwavelength counterparts: Observations

 Observations with the Ultra-Violet Optical Telescope (UVOT) on-board \textit{Swift} were performed on April 6, 2021 (PI: Piro, Target ID: 14258) in $u$-band with a total exposure 9.9 ks.
 We utilized the \texttt{uvotimsum} task within \texttt{HEASoft v.~6.27.2} to coadd multiple exposures, and extracted the photometry with the \texttt{uvotsource} tool using a circular aperture of $3\arcsec$ radius.
 In the stacked image, we derive an upper limit $u\gtrsim 22.8$ AB mag.

 On April 21, 2021 we obtained optical spectroscopy of the putative host galaxy using the DeVeny spectrograph mounted on the 4.3m Lowell Discovery Telescope (LDT) for a total exposure of 4$\times$600 s.
-DeVeny was configured with the 300 g mm$^{-1}$ grating and a 1.5\arcsec slit width.
-The slit was aligned at position angle $63^\circ$ East of North and covers the FRB location.
+DeVeny was configured with the 300 g mm$^{-1}$ grating and a 1.5\arcsec slit width, covering the FRB location.
 The spectrum covers wavelengths $3600\, \AA$\,-\,$8000\, \AA$ at a dispersion of $2.2\,\AA$ pix$^{-1}$.
-We reduced the data using standard procedures in the IRAF package to perform bias subtraction, flat field correction, and cosmic ray removal with \texttt{L.A.Cosmic} \citep{vanDokkum2001}.
-The spectrum was calibrated using the spectrophotometric standard star Feige 34.
-The resulting spectrum is displayed in Figure \ref{fig:host_spectrum}.
-Emission lines (Tab.\ref{tab:emlines}), indicative of on-going star-formation, are detected at $\lambda_\textrm{obs}\approx 7207$, $7230$, $7374$, and $7391\,\AA$ which we associate to H$_\alpha$, the [NII] doublet, and the [SII] doublet at a redshift $z=0.0978 \pm 0.0002$ consistent with previous estimates \citep{Ravi21,Fong21}.
+The resulting spectrum, derived as described in Appendix \ref{sec: opt_spectroscopy}, is displayed in Figure \ref{fig:host_spectrum}.
+Emission lines (Tab.\ref{tab:emlines}), indicative of on-going star-formation, are detected at $\lambda_\textrm{obs}\approx 7207$, $7230$, $7374$, and $7391\,\AA$ which we associate to H$\alpha$, the [NII] doublet, and the [SII] doublet at a redshift $z=0.0978 \pm 0.0002$ consistent with previous estimates \citep{Ravi21,Fong21}.